clearlinux/clear-linux-documentation/source/clear-linux/tutorials/azure/azure.rst

         "status": "Succeeded"
       }

 #.
-Once the VM has stopped, deallocate the VM resources to stop incurring
+Once the VM stops, deallocate the VM resources to stop incurring
    charges for the |CL| instance.
 Enter the following command:

    .. code-block:: console

       $ az vm deallocate --resource-group ClearResourceGroup --name ClearVM

+**Congratulations!**

+You are up and running with |CL| on MS Azure using the Azure CLI 2.0 command line tools.

 Next steps
 **********

-Congratulations!
-You are up and running with |CL| on MS Azure using the Azure CLI 2.0 command line tools.
-To see what you can do with your |CL| instance, visit our :ref:`tutorials <tutorials>` section for examples on using your |CL|
+To see use cases you can fulfill with your |CL| instance, visit our :ref:`tutorials <tutorials>` section.
-system.

 For additional information visit the Clear Linux `Azure Partner Mini Case Study`_ and the `Azure Partner Datasheet`_.